sofa-framework/sofa/applications/plugins/SofaSceneAssist/README.md

 }
 ```

 We hope this example gave you some envy to learn more about it.
+Let's start with a big longer description.

+#### The PSL language.
-Let's start with a big longer description of the langage feature and syntax.
-The language itself can be defined in term of abstract syntax or through a given concrete syntax.
+The language itself is defined either in term of abstract syntax or through a given concrete syntax.
 For the simplicity of the following we will employ the H-JSON concrete syntax as it provides both readbility, compactness and clarity.
-This H-JSON is currently implemented in Sofa but please keep in mind that other alternatives are possible based on XML or YAML instead of H-JSON.
+This H-JSON flavor of the language is currently implemented in Sofa but keep in mind that other alternatives are possible based on XML or YAML instead of H-JSON.

 Let's start with a simple scene example in XML
 ```xml